nevarman/UnityAndroidExtras/README.md

 Android extras(fb share, toast etc.) plugin for Unity3D

+If you don't like overriding unity's activity take a look at this repository https://github.com/paganini24/UnityAndroidExtraPlugins/

 How-To:
 -Import unity project from Unity3d and export it as Google Android Project -Import unityeclipseplugin from Eclipse and check android build path for class.jar(if not set correct path remove it and re-add it as external jar).